 Historical volatility has been used for the purposes of the valuation.
 Expected volatility is a measure of the amount by which a price is expected to fluctuate during a period and is measured as the annualised standard deviation of the continuously compounded rates of return on the share over a period of time.
 The expected volatility of the Company and each Company in the comparator group has been calculated using three years of historical price data.
 As a result it reflects the assumption that the historical volatility is indicative of future trends, which may also not necessarily be the outcome.

-Dividend yield had been assumed to be 1.53% for grants in 2016.
+Dividend yield had been assumed to be 1.53% for grants in 2016 and 1.07% for grants in 2017.

 (ii) Balance at end of the period